 How to progress from intermediate to advanced English

-This time around, I attempt to tackle one of the thorniest issues in English language learning.
-This issue is - How to move from intermediate to advanced English.
+This time around, I attempt to tackle one of the thorniest subjects in English language learning.
+This issue is - how to move from intermediate to advanced English.

 Now, do any of the following statements describe you?:

 1. You worry that you don’t incorporate enough of the new vocabulary and collocations you learn into your speech

 2. When you speak, you directly translate everything from the L1 to the L2

 3. You worry that you need to study “grammar, grammar and more grammar”

 Well, if these statements describe you, it’s not all doom and gloom!